Melania Trump Wears Powder Blue Coat-Dress And Shoes [Video]

-President Donald Trump and First Lady Melania Trump were in the spotlight on Monday, March 5, when the couple greeted Israeli Prime Minister Benjamin Netanyahu and his wife Sara Netanyahu at the White House.
-As seen in the above photos and below videos, Melania turned to a similar power blue hue that she donned more than one year ago, for President Trump’s Inauguration Day.
+President Donald Trump and First Lady Melania Trump were in the spotlight on Monday, March 5 when the couple greeted Israeli Prime Minister Benjamin Netanyahu and his wife, Sara Netanyahu, at the White House.
+As seen in the above photos and below videos, Melania turned to a similar powder blue hue that she donned more than one year ago, for President Trump’s Inauguration Day.

-Melania also wore a similar baby blue hue back in 2007, when she took a photo with Donald Trump, Alec Baldwin and Tina Fey, as reported by the Inquisitr.
+Melania also wore a similar baby blue hue back in 2007 when she took a photo with Donald Trump, Alec Baldwin, and Tina Fey, as reported by the Inquisitr.

-According to the Express, Melania’s look was more like a youthful baby blue color, with Melania matching her sky-high heels to her coat-dress.
-On Twitter, viewers of videos like those below are noting what a similar color is shared between the outfits worn by Melania and Mrs. Netanyahu – while others quip that Melania’s power blue matches the sheen of Benjamin’s hair.
-Others are wondering if Melania is wearing a coat or a very thick dress, although Melania has been known to wear plenty of coat-dresses in the past.
+According to the Express, Melania’s look was more like a youthful baby blue color, with the first lady matching her sky-high heels to her coat-dress.
+On Twitter, viewers of videos like those below are noting what a similar color is shared between the outfits worn by Melania and Mrs. Netanyahu — while others quip that Melania’s power blue matches the sheen of Benjamin’s hair.
+Others are wondering if Melania is wearing a coat or a very thick dress, although she has been known to wear plenty of coat-dresses in the past.

-Recently, Melania wore a $4,650 Dolce & Gabbana coat-dress with a military style design, in black and gold colors, along with gold snakeskin print shoes, as reported by the Inquisitr.
+Recently, Melania wore a $4,650 Dolce & Gabbana coat-dress with a military-style design, in black and gold colors, along with gold snakeskin print shoes, as reported by the Inquisitr.

 Melania’s Inauguration Day outfit, according to InStyle, was also powder blue — a Ralph Lauren skirt and jacket that had a shawl-like collar reminiscent of former First Lady Jackie Kennedy.